generatemotion/GAMES105_mdbook/src/Math.md

 \end{pmatrix}
 $$

-P101
-## [囘] Euler Angles
+### combination of three basic rotations

- - Any rotation can be represented as a combination of three basic rotations
+**Any rotation can be represented as a combination of three basic rotations**

 P102

-## [囘] Euler Axes

- - Any combination of three basic rotations are allowed
+Any combination of three basic rotations are allowed
     - Excluding those rotate twice around the same axis
     - XYZ, XZY, YZX, YXZ, ZYX, ZXY, XYX, XZX, YXY, YZY, ZXZ, ZYZ

 P103

-## [囘] Conventions of Euler Angles
+### Conventions of Euler Angles

 intrinsic rotations: axes attached to the **object**